-Drafting and pleading (contentious)

-Details of when this was observed, discussed or practised: Date:

-Drafting (non-contentious)

-Details of when this was observed, discussed or practised: Date:

-Legal research

-Dotas

-Details of when this was observed, discussed or practised: Date:
+Drafting and pleading (contentious) Details of when this was observed, discussed or practised: Date: Details of when this was observed, discussed or practised: Date: Drafting (non-contentious) ъ.
+Details of when this was observed, discussed or practised: Date: Legal research Details of when this was observed, discussed or practised: Date:

-Advising in writing (opinions, notes, emails) Details of when this was observed, discussed or practised: Date: - Advising in conference Details of when this was observed, discussed or practised: Date: Negotiations (at mediation and in other settings) Details of when this was observed, discussed or practised: Date: Details of when this was observed, discussed of practised.
-Date.
+Advising in writing (opinions, notes, emails) Details of when this was observed, discussed or practised: Date: Advising in conference Details of when this was observed, discussed or practised: Date: Negotiations (at mediation and in other settings) ı Details of when this was observed, discussed or practised: Date:

-Dealing with professional and lay clients appropriately Details of when this was observed, discussed or practised: Date: Ethical issues Details of when this was observed, discussed or practised: Date: Practice management • Details of when this was observed, discussed or practised: Date:
+Dealing with professional and lay clients appropriately Details of when this was observed, discussed or practised: Date: Ethical issues Details of when this was observed, discussed or practised: Date: Practice management Б. Details of when this was observed, discussed or practised: Date: 1

-The above skills can be gained through observation, discussion with supervis sor and other members of Chambers, or practice.
+The above skills can be gained through observation, discussion with supervisor or and other members of Chambers, or practice.